FrontasticGmbH/catwalk/README.md

 [Catwalk Architecture]: https://frontastic.io/docs/images/architecture-catwalk.png

-Documentation about Frontastic can be found at: https://docs.frontastic.cloud/
+Documentation about Frontastic can be found at https://docs.frontastic.cloud/ while the [API Documentation](docs/) can be found inside this repository.